aahmad94/Tank-Wars/README.md

  ### Implementation Timeline
-**Day 1**: Review HTML5/Canvas documentation, find seamless image for environment, create Board and Tank classes; implement rendering of environment (seamless tile image for ground).
+**Day 1**: Review HTML5/Canvas documentation, find seamless image for environment, create Display and Tank classes; implement rendering of environment (seamless tile image for ground).

 - [ ] Review Canvas
 - [x] Find environment seamless image
-- [ ] Create Board class, render environment
+- [ ] Create Display class, render environment
 - [ ] Create Tank class

 **Day 2**: Create Gun and Projectile classes take into account implementation of wind speed that will be determined in the Game class as well as number of lives available (Player class).